 This last type of pain, neuropatic pain, is the most common cause of chronic pain.
 It occurs long after nociception (the injury) and inflammation (the healing process after the injury) have passed.
 At this point most medical tests such as MRI’s are no longer useful in the diagnosis of neuropathic pain.

 When you suffer from neuropathic pain, many generic diagnoses often accompany this pain.
 Examples include: fibromyalgia, depression, chronic fatigue and widespread arthritis with constantly changing pain from left to right, from legs to arms, and from stomach to back.
 When suffering from this pain, patients almost feel helpless as traditional medical tests can not be used to diagnose neuropathic pain.
 Your therapist at Physioactive will use a “neuropathic assessment” to assess joint range of motion, sensory changes, look for nerve function alterations which may include hair loss, trophedema (some people call cellulite), goosebumps (pilo-erection) and sudomotor changes such as sweating and coldness.

 Neuropathic pain: Does this describe the pain you are feeling?

-- pain in the absence of ongoing tissue damaging processes
+- Pain in the absence of ongoing tissue damaging processes

-- pain felt in a region of sensory deficit
+- Pain felt in a region of sensory deficit

-- mild stimulus causes extreme pain (allodynia)
+- Mild stimulus such as light touch causes extreme pain (allodynia)

-- pronounced summation and after-reaction with repetitive stimuli
+- Pronounced summation and after-reaction with repetitive stimuli